 What other eco-friendly and ethical brands of sneakers, sports and running shoes should be included here?
 Feel free to leave their details below and we’ll gladly check them out!

+All prices and info are correct at time of publishing.
 The curated list is based on the writer’s research and does not fully take into account all ethical considerations that are unique to each individual.
 Before making a purchase, we encourage you to do your own research paying particular attention to the supply chain and your own particular set of ethics.
 You can also check out online tools and apps that provide product reviews and brand ratings here.
+This post contains affiliate links.
+For more information about our policies, click here.

 Title image credit: Allbirds